First time at a Naturist Gathering?

 Sound like fun?
 Why not tell a friend?

-California Men Enjoying Naturism is an international social organization for gay and bisexual men who enjoy nude social and recreational activities.
+Community of Men Enjoying Naturism is an international social organization for gay and bisexual men who enjoy nude social and recreational activities.